bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 );
 ```

-The above syntax is a bit more eloquent than the Lambda expression, but it is closer to the MongoDB phisosophy and better describes what we really want.
+The above syntax is a bit more eloquent than the Lambda expression, but it is closer to the MongoDB philosophy, and better describes what we want.
 We can view this syntax as SQL, a declarative, goal-oriented, but platform-specific description.
 However, it is also type-safe.

 The `Builders<T>` generic class is an auxiliary class that we can use to build filtering and other MongoDB specific definitions. `Builders<Product>.Filter` can be used to define filtering conditions that match the _Product_ C# class.
-First, we create a _and_ connection, within which we have two filtering conditions.
+First, we create an _and_ connection, within which we have two filtering conditions.
 The operators are the _less than_ and regular expressions seen before.
 We pass two parameters to these functions: the field to be filtered and the operand.

 Note that no string-based field names were used here or in the Lambda expressions.
 We can refer to the class fields with the _C# Expression_ syntax.
 This is practical because we avoid typing field names.

 Note that all ways of describing the search criteria are identical.
-The MongoDB driver maps each syntax to its own internal representation.
-Lambda expression-based requires fewer characters and fits better into C#, while the builder approach is used to better express MongoDB features.
+The MongoDB driver maps each syntax to its internal representation.
+Lambda expression-based requires fewer characters and fits better into C#, while the builder approach is used to express MongoDB features better.
 You can use either one.

 ### Using query results